-Selected by The Princeton Review to be included in The 385 Best Colleges: 2020 Edition, Christopher Newport University is a public school offering a private school experience — great teaching, small classes, and a safe, vibrant campus.
-A “student-first, teaching-first” community, CNU is dedicated to the ideals of scholarship, leadership and service.
-The University is located in Newport News, Virginia and enrolls 5,100 students.
-Academic programs at CNU encompass more than 90 areas of study, from biology to business administration and political science to the performing arts.
-The University has recently completed over $1 billion in capital construction on its 260-acre campus, generated over 7,200 applications for a freshmen class of 1,238 and has been ranked by U.S. News & World Report’s America’s Best Colleges guide as third among public regional universities in the South and sixth among all regional universities in the South.
-In addition, CNU is ranked third among all public schools for having "the highest proportion of classes with fewer than 20 students.”
-Christopher Newport University is committed to ensuring that all people are welcomed, honored and fully engaged in the life of our academic community.
+Selected by The Princeton Review for The 386 Best Colleges: 2021 Edition, and highly ranked for its quality of life and innovative leadership, Christopher Newport University is a public school offering a private school experience — great teaching, small classes, and a safe, vibrant campus.
+A “student-first, teaching-first” community, Christopher Newport is dedicated to the ideals of scholarship, leadership and service.
+The University is located between Williamsburg and the Virginia beaches in Newport News, and enrolls 5,100 students.
+Academic programs encompass more than 90 areas of study, from biology to business administration and political science to the performing arts.
+The University has a new and technologically advanced campus, has generated over 7,300 applications for a freshmen class of 1,155 and has been ranked by U.S. News & World Report’s America’s Best Colleges guide as fourth among public regional universities in the South and seventh among all regional universities in the South.
+In addition, Christopher Newport is ranked third among all public schools for having "the highest proportion of classes with fewer than 20 students.”
+Christopher Newport is committed to ensuring that all people are welcomed, honored and fully engaged in the life of our academic community.
 We seek exceptional and diverse candidates and encourage applications from individuals who are underrepresented in their profession.
-For further details and information about Christopher Newport, visit www.cnu.edu.
+For further details and information about Christopher Newport, visit http://www.cnu.edu.

 Posting Detail Information